Paris court questions Telegram co-founder Pavel Durov again — media

 PARIS, July 28. /TASS/.
-A Paris court questioned Telegram co-founder Pavel Durov for a second time on July 28, the French newspaper Le Monde reported, citing sources.
+A Paris court brought Telegram co-founder Pavel Durov in for a second round of questioning on July 28, the French newspaper Le Monde reported, citing sources.

 According to the sources, Durov arrived at the Paris courthouse at 10 a.m. local time (8 a.m.
 GMT).
 The entrepreneur declined to comment on the situation, the newspaper wrote.